 - often being “on the go” or acting as if “driven by a motor”

 - blurting out answers to questions that have not been completed

 - often interrupting or intruding

-People with ADHD are much more likely to experience a number of other nervous system disorders.
+People with ADHD are much more likely to experience a number of other mental, emotional, or behavioral disorders.
 These may include:

 Making the Diagnosis